ZiQiLN/aezor/README.md

 resources) on Kubernetes and what problems may come when it comes to scalability.
 SquaredAvenue is an pretty big adventure mixed with technology modpack which should probivde few good hours to spend time with.

+> Actually we're migrating our modpack from 1.12.2 to 1.16 becuase of new cool features that can be experiened in gameplay.

 ## Features

 -  Stunning new biomes by [Biomes'O'Plenty](https://www.curseforge.com/minecraft/mc-mods/biomes-o-plenty)